 How does the Fellowship Program work?
 Public Service Fellowships are used to recruit high quality students into the MPA Program.
-Once admitted, fellows (students) are teamed up with host agencies.
+Once admitted, fellows (students) are eligible to apply for open fellowships.
 Host agencies pay tuition expenses for fellows and provide support in the form of a monthly stipend (stipends can be either paid to fellows directly or paid indirectly via the University).
 In exchange, fellows work 20 hours per week for a minimum of one year at their host agency.
 More specific rules for both fellows and host agencies are listed below:

 Rules for Host Agencies: